 What tense should I use when writing a cover letter?

-What should you send first: a cover letter or resume?
+What should you send first: a cover letter or a resume?

-Your cover letter and resume will generally be sent as a pair, but your cover letter is meant to be an introduction to your resume.
-If it is an email, use the cover letter in the body and attach your resume, otherwise attach both.
+Typically, your cover letter and resume will be sent as a pair, but your cover letter is meant to be an introduction to your resume.
+If it is an email, use the cover letter in the body and attach your resume, otherwise, attach both.

 How long should a cover letter be?

-Should a cover letter be sent as an attachment?
+Should a cover letter be sent as a file attachment?

-If it is not specified, a cover letter can be sent either as an attachment (PDF is best) or in the body of an application email with your resume attached.
+If it is not specified in the job posting, a cover letter can be sent either as an attachment (PDF is best) or in the body of an application email with your resume attached.